X

 spring-home-exteriorIs spring the best time to buy a home?
 It may well be.
 Property prices tend to be lower than in the peak summer season.
 And you face fewer of the challenges of finding a place and moving than you may encounter during winter months.

 Of course, your pick of the season for your next move may be driven by factors over which you have little control.
 But, if you have the luxury of choosing your timing, spring brings both pros and cons.
-So let's explore those.
+Let's explore those.

 Prices when buying a home in the spring

 Summer is the season when average home prices are at their highest, according to the National Association of Realtors® (NAR).
-And winter's when they hit rock bottom.
+And winter's when they hit seasonal lows.
 You don't need to be Nancy Drew (or Veronica Mars, if you're a bit younger) to deduce that spring and fall are somewhere in between.

 And the NAR adds some detail.
-It reckons that between February and March, home sales usually soar by 34%.
+It reckons that between February and March, sales activity increases by 34%.
 And, of course, that has an effect on prices, which typically rise by 3% over that time.
-But those two trends usually keep up their momentum, and both sales and prices reach their peak in May through August.
-June sees the highest increase in prices.
+The NAR explains that these increases "are mostly due to seasonal variances.
+As a result, taking the seasonal differences out of the equation and creating an annualized rate really shows how the resale market is performing."

 Home prices drop with leaves in the fall

 If you're planning on timing your next property purchase wholly on price, Realtor magazine reckons the best time to buy a home is in the fall.
-In 2019, that was the week of September 22, the official start of the season.
 "Buyers tend to find less competition, more inventory, and the biggest reductions on list price during that week," the publication says, basing its assertion on a three-year study of 53 metro areas.
+By HSH's calculations, existing home prices were about 3% lower in the fourth quarter of the year compared prices in the second quarter, at least over the last couple of years.

 But you probably shouldn't be basing your home purchasing decisions wholly on that strategy.
 And we'll soon be exploring some of the other factors that might influence you.